BIOS3010/Module-11-Genome-Assembly/Exercise2.md

 `mkdir quast_canu`

 if you want to run it on the canu assembly.
 Enter the folder, and copy the correct script to this folder.
+You may have to move the quast script to your assembly folder.
+Or edit the script so that the paths are correct in regard to your assembly.

 `cp /storage/BIOS3010/helle/quast_flye.sh ~/flye_canu/`